ULTUX/StoneDropPlugin/README.md

 /drop cobble - toggle (for command sender) drop of cobblestone from stone.
 /drop <name of material> - toggle (for command sender) drop of specific material from stone.
 /whatdrops - displays list of items that can drop, their chances and ammounts.
-/shutdown <time in seconds> - this is a console-only command.
+/shutdown <time in seconds> - op/console-only command.
 It schedules a server closage and informs all players about it.
-/cancelshutdown - cancels shutdown if it has been initialized.
+/cancelshutdown - op/console-only command. cancels shutdown if it has been initialized.
+/emergencydisable - op/console-only command. disables most of plugins functions

 ## Latest releases: [Releases](https://github.com/ULTUX/minecraft-stone-drop-plugin/releases/)